 Garnett in Anderson County, Kansas — The American Midwest (Upper Plains)

 Location.
-38° 16.847′ N, 95° 14.518′ W. Marker is in Garnett, Kansas, in Anderson County.
-Marker is at the intersection of 4th Avenue and Oak Street, on the right when traveling east on 4th Avenue.
+38° 16.825′ N, 95° 14.491′ W. Marker is in Garnett, Kansas, in Anderson County.
+Marker is on Oak Street north of 5th Avenue, on the right when traveling north.
 Touch for map.
-On the Anderson County Courthouse Grounds.
 Marker is at or near this postal address: 100 East 4th Avenue, Garnett KS 66032, United States of America.
+Touch for directions.